SysKitTeam/docs-securitymanager/product-updates/security-manager-5-release-note.md

 ## Improvements
 * We improved OneDrive connection step in the connection wizard.
 * We added a notification to inform you when a new version of SysKit Security Manager is available to help users stay up to date with new features.
-* Some existing reports now have a live version: Orphaned OneDrive,
+* Some security reports now have a live version.
 * We added a column grouping option which lets you group the report data by one or more columns and examine it from a different point of view.
 * We added the Snapshot Details report to help you troubleshoot load issues.
-* UX Improvements to the Stop Sharing action.
+* UX Improvements to the Stop Sharing OneDrive files action.
 * Improved reports filtering options.

+## Bug Fix
+* Fixed a bug where the Office 365 Group or Team URL was not recognized correctly and this cuased problems in the connection wizard.